Saturday, December 26, 2009

 the little leaves dancing.

-a small brown
+a small brown bird.

-smiled and liste
+smiled and listened,

 - Author Unknown